Form Your Own LLC: Everything You Need to Know

 Naming your LLC is another important part of the formation process.
 Make sure that you are choosing a name that follows the rules of the state where you are registering.
 Naming requirements can vary between states.
 Your name should not cause confusion in customers, meaning it cannot be too similar to the names of other companies.

 If you want to form your own LLC, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.